Archive for the ‘mexican’ tag

 The Casa Linda location here was operating until quite recently, and seems to have closed at about the same time as their Lexington location.
 Currently the place is still a Mexican restaurant, Taco Time.

 It appears from their facebook page that a commenter saw this location as Pancho's on 8 March, so I'm using that as a date, though it would have been a bit earlier.

 I never ate at this location, but in general do like the one on Beltline.
 From the name, I suppose this is now a second location for Pancho's on Forest Drive in the old Redbone Alley building.

 To the best of my recollection, I've never eaten at any establishment in this Five Points storefront, to include San Jose, though I have certainly eaten at other local San Jose locations, and found them to be perfectly OK.

 Commenter MB noted the closing, and pointed out that until fairly recently it was Mucho Margaritas, something I must have driven by many times without it registering at all.
 Already today the sign was down and folks were carting off the fixtures.
 With the recent closure of Dreams Of Bombay, there are now two adjacent restaurant vacancies in this building.
 (I don't know what, if anything, is in the upper storey).

 (Hat tip to commenter MB)

-(Hat tip, obviously, to commenter Heath)
+(Hat tip to commenter J.P.)